NateBaldwinDesign/dragoman/README.md

 _[drag-uh-muh n]_
 noun
-1. a professional interpreter.
+*1. a professional interpreter.*

 Translate your web & mobile product suite into a consistent experience with universal design tokens.

 ## What is it?
-Aggregator is a starter toolkit for creating applications from a token-based design systems approach.
-Using gulp and JSON "tokens", Aggregator generates multi-platform assets for core design attributes.
+Dragoman is a starter toolkit for creating applications from a token-based design systems approach.
+Using gulp and JSON "tokens", Dragoman generates multi-platform assets for core design attributes.

 This allows you to aggregate disparate cross-platform applications to follow consistent design specifications.

-##### Default Design Attributes
+##### Default Design Tokens
 * Colors
 * Fonts
-* Global Spacing
+* Spacing
 * Iconography
+* Typography

+These are the core design assets that need to be controlled cross-platform variables.
+You can add more tokens as you need; simply include them in the 'styles.json' token, which includes all partials for an easy import file for your CSS stylesheets.

 ##### Targeted Languages & Platforms
-* Web / Less
+* Less
-* Web / Sass
+* Sass
-* Web / Scss
+* Scss
-* Web / Stylus
+* Stylus
-* Android / XML
+* Android XML
-* iOS / Swift
+* iOS Swift

 ### Example
 Default color.json file